- Alicia Allison

 Jeremy Burman, Associate Director

-He has authored essays published in several peer-reviewed journals: the Journal of Consciousness Studies (2006), Theory & Psychology (2007 & 2011), Perspectives on Science (2008 & 2012), History of Psychology (2012a, 2012b, & 2013), the Journal of Applied Developmental Psychology (2013), the Journal of the History of the Behavioral Sciences (2013 & in press), and New Ideas in Psychology (in press).
+He has authored essays published in several peer-reviewed journals: the Journal of Consciousness Studies (2006), Theory & Psychology (2007 & 2011), Perspectives on Science (2008 & 2012), History of Psychology (2012a, 2012b, & in press), New Ideas in Psychology (in press), the Journal of Applied Developmental Psychology (in press), and the Journal of the History of the Behavioral Sciences (in press).
 He also has a chapter in a forthcoming book from Cambridge University Press.

-Burman received the Pufall Award from the Jean Piaget Society in 2009, the International Emerging Scholars Award from the Jacobs Foundation in 2010, and the Ambassador Gary J. Smith Award for international research from York University in 2013.
-He has also been recognized for his teaching, receiving certificates of teaching excellence from the Council of Canadian Departments of Psychology in 2010, 2012, and 2013, as well as York University's prestigious President's University-Wide Teaching Award in 2012.
+Burman received the Pufall Award from the Jean Piaget Society in 2009 and the International Emerging Scholars Award from the Jacobs Foundation in 2010.
+He has also been recognized for his teaching, receiving certificates of teaching excellence from the Council of Canadian Departments of Psychology in 2010 and 2012, as well as York University's prestigious University Wide Teaching Award in 2012.

 At MEHRI, Burman serves as Prof. Shanker's deputy and provides leadership on special projects and grants.
 Prior to this, he was an Associate Producer at the Canadian Broadcasting Corporation and—during the dot-com era—he founded and ran several entrepreneurial ventures.
 (For more, visit Jeremy's personal page.)